sophiabarclay/wdi-project-three/README.md

 ## Wins and Challenges

 ### Wins
 I am really pleased with how much I enjoyed working as a team during this project.
 From the outset, we used Trello to plan and monitor our progress and stay on top of who worked on what.
-I found the dynamic of our team motivated me to work with more energy and timeliness than previous projects.
+I found the encouraging dynamic of our team motivated me to work with more energy and timeliness than previous projects.

 ### Challenges
 Coming to a decision on styling was the only real challenge of working in this group.
-As three individuals with strong ideas of how the app should look, it was particularly important to come to allow everyone to input their vision and then come to a compromise.
+As three individuals with strong ideas of how the app should look, it was particularly important to to allow everyone to input their vision and then come to a compromise.
 We found that following UX and design practices exemplified by other comparable websites to be helpful in resolving conflicts of opinion.

 ## Future Work
 * Create a user verification system, whereby the app administrators can accept or decline venue registration requests